 This page presents links to guide you on types of taxes, tax rates, exemptions, tax filing procedures and other informations you you need when you start up a business as a self-employed person, a partnership or a limited company.
-You will also find links to find additional help and support from Ethiopian Revenue & Customs Authority (ERCA).
+You will also find links to find additional help and support from the Ethiopian Ministry of Revenues.
 The page contains an article on the power of taxation in Ethiopia.

 These Proclamations can be purchased at Berhanena Selam Printing Enterprise Shop at Arat Kilo.
-One can also visit http://www.erca.gov.et (the Ethiopian Revenues and Customs Authority Website).
+One can also visit http://www.erca.gov.et (the Ethiopian Revenues Ministry, that has taken over the responsibility of the former Ethiopian Regulations and Customs Authority, among othe things).

 The various taxes are dealt with separately in other categories on this website (Value Added Tax (VAT), Income Tax, Turnover Tax (TOT), Withholding Tax, Excise Tax, Capital Gains Tax, Rental Tax, Royalty Tax, Sur Tax on Imported Goods, and Stamp Duty)